No Result

 Picture this:

 • A fantasy author with a strong TikTok following loves designing their own covers and wants to experiment with fast releases.
-Self publishing gives them freedom and higher royalties.
+Self-publishing gives them freedom and higher royalties.

 • A business coach writing a thought-leadership book wants a polished product, credibility, and bookstore presence to back speaking engagements.
 Hybrid publishing makes more sense for them.